This event has already passed.

 Being able to evaluate ideas quickly and at scale is crucial because, like all organisations, you’re short on time and resources.
 However, the evaluation of ideas isn’t always straightforward, which highlights the importance of having a clear matrix in place through which to evaluate them.

-During this workshop, we’ll be looking at different idea evaluation methods and helping you to map out an evaluation matrix to organise and rank each idea against the metrics that matter for your organisation.
+During this online workshop, we’ll be looking at different idea evaluation methods and helping you to map out an evaluation matrix to organise and rank each idea against the metrics that matter for your organisation.
 Not every idea needs to go through this evaluation process, which is why it’s crucial to learn how to quickly identify which ideas need to go through an extensive evaluation process and which can be ranked based on a quick checklist.

 Another key part of idea evaluation is effectively delivering feedback, a crucial component of trying to get the best out of your team.
 If you want to keep ideas rolling into the top of the funnel, you have to ensure that every idea receives the attention and feedback it deserves and that every person who contributed feels valued.
 Of course, it’s important to recognise that there’s a wrong way to deliver feedback, which could lead your colleagues to think twice before offering up new ideas – the exact opposite of what you’re looking for!

-In this workshop, you’ll discover:
+In this online workshop, you’ll discover:

 - How to evaluate ideas at scale